 If instead, you plan on watching a lot of videos and movies on your tablet, the larger Fire HD 10 is the better choice.
 The larger, denser display provides a much better viewing experience, and you'll appreciate the louder speakers.
-It's twice the price of the HD 8, but at $150, it's still a bargain compared to virtually every other Android tablet on the market.
+It's more expensive than the HD 8, but it's still a bargain compared to virtually every other Android tablet on the market.

 Best value tablet

 The Fire HD 8 offers better performance than a similarly priced traditional Android tablet, with a wide range of Amazon-focused features.

 The Fire HD 8 is cheaper than the HD 10 and offers a nearly identical experience.
 The smaller size makes it a great e-reader, and the dual stereo speakers are good enough for playing back audiobooks, music, and movies.

 One of the best media consumption devices you can buy under $200.

 If you plan on watching a lot of movies on your tablet, the Fire HD 10 is the clear winner.
 Its display is larger and higher density than the HD 8, it comes with more onboard storage, and the speakers are louder and clearer.

 We may earn a commission for purchases using our links.
 Learn more.

 Best microSD Cards for Amazon Fire HD 8 in 2020

 The Amazon Fire HD 8 is a great update to one of the most affordable and reliable budget tablets on the market, but if you need a little extra room for movies, music, apps, and more, then expand your storage with a trusty microSD card!